Postmates Driver (Uber Eats) Review [2023] – How To Earn Money As A Driver

 Postmate In Route

 The basic premise of Postmates (Uber Eats) is simple.
 Once the customer puts in an order, you get all the details through the Postmates Fleet app.
-For example, where to pickup and the deliver the items.
+For example, where to pick up and deliver the items.

 Postmates (Uber Eats) drivers can deliver anything from food & and drinks to new electronics & sports equipment